BTC-Alpha/BTC-Alpha.github.io/source/index.html.md

 Some methods requires authorization [read below](#authorization).

 <aside class="success">
-We have limit in 1 call per seconds to Http Api.
+We have limit in 2 calls per second from single account to authorization required methods and 100 calls per secong from single ip address to public methods.
 </aside>

 ## Authorization